-The Department offers courses in defence studies that are either specifically designed for the degree Master of Defence Studies (MDS) or fall within the framework of the MA in War Studies MA(WS) and MA in Security and Defence Management and Policy MA(SDMP) degrees, depending on which professional military education programme an individual is undertaking at the Canadian Forces College.
+The Department offers courses in defence studies that are either specifically designed for the degree Master of Defence Studies (MDS) or fall within the framework of the MA in War Studies MA(WS) and Master of Public Administration (MPA) degrees, depending on which professional military education programme an individual is undertaking at the Canadian Forces College.

 The degree Master of Defence Studies (MDS) is offered to students of the Joint Command and Staff Programme (JCSP) concurrently with the JCSP.
-It is a professional one-year Master's Degree awarded by the Royal Military College of Canada (RMC) and approved by the Ontario Council of Graduate Studies.
+It is a professional one-year Master's Degree awarded by the Royal Military College of Canada (RMCC) and approved by the Ontario Council of Graduate Studies.

-The Masters of Arts degree in War Studies MA (WS) or Master of Arts in Security and Defence Management and Policy MA (SDMP) is potentially offered to students of the National Security Programme (NSP).
-Both of these degrees are Masters of Arts degrees awarded by the Royal Military College of Canada and approved by the Ontario Council of Graduate Studies.
+The Master of Public Administration (MPA) is potentially offered to students of the National Security Programme (NSP).
+The programme leads to a Master of Public Administration awarded by the Royal Military College of Canada and approved by the Ontario Council of Graduate Studies.

-Masters of Defence Studies
+Master of Defence Studies

-The degree Master of Defence Studies investigates the relationships between the Profession of Arms and

-National Security policies.
+The degree Master of Defence Studies investigates the relationships between the Profession of Arms and National Security policies.
 It includes military command, leadership and the conduct of major military operations and strategy including war fighting, peace support operations, and domestic operations for national security.
 The management of defence resources is also encompassed within defence studies.
 The degree covers both applied and theoretical topics.
 Since defence studies are inherently interdisciplinary, it draws upon defence management, economics, history, human resources management, international relations, peace studies, sociology, anthropology, strategic and security studies, warfare studies, and other academic disciplines.
 The degree is generally limited to competitively selected members of the profession, according to nationally and internationally recognized standards of professional competence.